By: Marilyn L. Davis

 Cooking, Creating, and Correcting

-Writing comes naturally for some of us, not that we’re necessarily good at writing to begin with, but we’ve done it for a long time.
+Writing comes naturally to some of us, not that we’re necessarily good at writing to begin with, but we’ve done it for a long time.
 But is our writing fast food or haute cuisine?
 I know the difference.
 My oldest daughter is a graduate of a culinary arts school and competed on the first student culinary Olympic team in 1988.
 I know, you didn’t know we had one; well, we did.
 And she came by this love of creating excellent dishes from my mother.

 For her, making excellent food was another way to dissipate some of her boundless energy.
 If she added to the recipe, she made notes in the margins about the improvement, responses from family or friends, and if the recipe could be doubled and still retain the taste or texture.